Pre-Sumerians

 been constructed between 6000BC and 4000BC.

-At his office at the Museum of Raqqa, 300 miles north-east of the
+office at the Museum of Raqqa, 300 miles north-east of the

 Syrian capital Damascus, Dr Maktash said the discovery would challenge